 Learn to code around your schedule

-Our classes run in the evenings with an optional Saturday session.
+Our part-time course is 28 weeks in length.
+Classes run in the evenings with an optional Saturday session.
 Our cohorts alternate between Monday and Wednesday, and Tuesday and Thursday schedules, offering additional flexibility.

 A curriculum years in the making